Best Meditation Cushion for Vipassana

 Zabuton

 A flat floor mat placed under the body to cushion the knees, ankles, and feet.
 It does not replace a zafu; it supports the lower joints during long still sits.
+Floor support becomes especially important when choosing a meditation cushion for bad knees, because hip lift alone does not protect the joints from pressure against a hard floor.

 Crescent zafu